markreidvfx/pyavb/README.rst

 pyavb
 =====

-A very experimental python module for reading/writing Avid Bin Files (AVB).
+A python module for the reading and writing Avid Bin Files (AVB) files.

 Requirements
 ------------